cs160-berkeley/website/details.md

 CS160 is an upper division course, and one of few where you will work extensively on one significant programming project.
-To participate fully in this course, you are required to have taken CS61B or have equivalent knowledge.
+To participate fully in this course, you are required to have taken CS61B or have equivalent knowledge as noted in the [Berkeley CS Course Page](https://www2.eecs.berkeley.edu/Courses/CS160/).
 We will assume that you are familiar with Java and are comfortable coding a large-scale project.
 While you can choose to code in any platform that you and your team agree, we will only be providing training and technical support for the Facebook APIs.

 ## Texts and Readings